UserDna95/Sales-Dashboard/README.md

 Run basic queries in SQL to understand the dataset

 Step 2)
-Clean data & perform ETL in Power BI
+Clean data & create relationships between tables using primary keys or inserting indexes where necessary

 Step 3)
 Build Dashboard